B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 Internet is a fantastic place, you are plugged into a reality where you can learn whatever you want, whenever you want and at you pace.

-What I didn't find yet - on web2.0 - is how to fail.
+What I didn't find yet - on web2.0 - is **how to fail**.
 How to fail programmatically, periodically and frequently.
-As you can image, I failed a lot and hope to keep failing at high rate.
+As you can image, I failed a lot and **hope to keep failing at high rate**.

 For me, failing is the essence of learning, the essence of success.
 The Lhumann's indicator [^1] of productivity was permanent notes produced per day.
 The Bottoni's indicator [^2] of success is a simple counter of failings: greater the better.